Paraguayan Chaco: Main features

-Ecotourism remains a potential industry for the region because of its rich biodiversity, allowing for a similar type of ecotourism seen in the Amazon.
+Ecotourism remains a potential industry for the region because of its rich biodiversity, allowing for a type of ecotourism similar to that seen in the Amazon.

 The region remains of interest to hunting enthusiasts.
-It also hosts the annual Trans Chaco Rally, a prominent automobile race, which is considered one of the most difficult the continent, mainly because of the dusty and dry roads which comprise its routes, and the extreme heat.
+It also hosts the annual Trans Chaco Rally, a prominent automobile race, which is considered one of the most difficult in the world, mainly because of the dusty, dry roads which make up its routes, and the extreme heat.

 Chaco is known for its cultural, religious and economic diversity.
 The Indigenous peoples of the Gran Chaco maintain their cultures, particularly in the northern Chaco.
-Northern Chaco is also known as an ideal place to purchase indigenous fine crafts.
-In the forest reserves, the Sanapaná and Nivaclé peoples speak Sanapaná and Nivaclé languages, respectively.
+The Northern Chaco is also known as an ideal place to purchase indigenous fine crafts.
+In the forest reserves, the Sanapaná and Nivaclé peoples speak the Sanapaná and Nivaclé languages, respectively.

-The karanda'y is the material used for the manufacture of handbags, wallets, vases, porta tereré (bags to hold thermos flasks for tereré, the typical summer drink) carrying baskets and mats.
+Karanda'y is the material used to make handbags, wallets, vases, porta tereré (bags to hold thermos flasks for tereré, the typical summer drink), carrying baskets, and mats.
 The natives are experts in natural medicine.
-The thorny varieties of plants are replacing the trees with deciduous leaves in these areas.
+The thorny varieties of plants are replacing deciduous trees in these areas.

 Chaco also offers an excellent option for rural tourism.
 One place offering rural tourism opportunities is the area Estancia La Patria, Department of Boquerón, Colony Neuland, which was created by the national government with the aim of boosting the development of this area of the country.
-It is located 110 kilometers (70 miles) from Infante Rivarola, a military post located on the border with Bolivia.
+It is located 110 kilometers (70 miles) from Infante Rivarola, a military post on the border with Bolivia.

 The Chaco area is famous for the large number of hunters who visit, despite a ban on hunting of endangered animals.

 It is a high floodplain with a gentle slope to the east, and experiences relatively little rainfall (400 mm; 16" per year).
-Some areas are flooded occasionally, during which time the appearance of species adapted to such an environment is seen.
+Some areas are flooded occasionally, during which species adapted to such an environment appear.
 The soils in the region are salty, and their use is limited because of their aridity.
 The Chaco is irrigated by the rivers Pilcomayo and Paraguay, both of which sprout many tributaries.